 International Seminar, Shanghai (Term 5)

-For these Off-Site courses, tuition and fees cover hotel accommodations and some meals.
+Tuition and fees cover hotel accommodations and some meals for these off-site courses.
 Tuition does not cover transportation costs to and from the site and students are responsible for making individual travel arrangements.

 Attendance at all classes and course-related functions is required for successful completion of each course.
 Off-site courses are for registered students only, and as such, guests’ attendance is limited to social events such as the opening and closing dinners.
 Any logistical support or surcharges for guests are a student’s responsibility.